Murph9/RallyGame2/README.md

     -   also get money per race
     -   maybe they see you and try and match your speed
 -   traffic
--   get money from making it distance or find along road
 -   shops spawn along route
+    -   maybe you can open a shop at any point
--   nos doesn't come back by default
+-   nos comes back by driving dangerously (arcade nos)
 -   tyre wear
 -   fuel use
--   body damage from collisions (which affects aero and performance somehow)
+-   body damage from collisions (which affects performance somehow)

--   a top speed/accel/handling estimate performance numbers
+Ideas for relics not created yet:

 -   relic that upgrades the road type
     -   you know how peglin has 3 phases? why don't we have upgraded road types
     -   or road types are a part of the challenge, pick directions and it may slowly get there
 -   relics allow you to buy certain upgrades only

-Ideas for relics not created yet:

 -   nos refils while idling (no accel/braking)
 -   nos refills based on speed
 -   money for continually accelerating
 -   reduced damage from collisions
 -   money for near misses
--   a big helpful fan
-    -   completed: but we need a car model so you can see it

-Some relic categories:
+-   Some relic misc categories:

     -   that get unlocked by having certain parts (and maybe not others?)
     -   that need distance travelled to get better
     -   improve based on part branding based on the amount of a brand of parts you have
     -   every 5 minutes your power/grip/drag gets randomized in some range
     -   temporarily upgrades your car for a limited amount of time
     -   parts that break after certain time

 Ideas for the world generation: